 During an election campaign, there are few things that give a left-wing politician greater joy and pleasure than to talk about taxing the rich.

 Income inequality is a serious problem in society.
-For the left, it is a “Robin Hood” virtue to take money from the wealthy and give it to those who have less.
+For the political left, it is a “Robin Hood” virtue to take money from the wealthy and give it to those who have less.

-When a left-wing politician promises to raise taxes on the rich, it is often described as paying their “fair share” or giving “a little bit more.”
+When a politician promises to raise taxes on the rich, it is often described as paying their “fair share” or giving “a little bit more.”
 However, sometimes raising taxes on the rich can result in less tax revenue for the government.

 The new tax rate took effect January 1, 2016.
 The Liberal party platform said it would result in 2.8 billion dollars in additional revenue.